FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 ## Collecting Phone Numbers

-It is recommended to collect a customers phone number and/or phone country while creating a booking to allow for communication between the operator and the customer.
+We recommend that you collect customers' phone numbers, including country code, when creating bookings, to allow for communication between the operator and the customer.

-The phone number should be in the [E164 format](https://www.twilio.com/docs/glossary/what-e164)
+The phone numbers should be in the [E164 format](https://www.twilio.com/docs/glossary/what-e164)

 Example POST:

-    /companies/<shortname>/availabilities/<Availability.pk>/bookings/
+    /companies/<shortname>/availabilities/<availability.pk>/bookings/

 Example Request: